 Many model railroaders would benefit from using smartphones as Throttles, but most are not computer experts, and may be intimidated by the setup required.
 To lower this bar, I've preconfigured everything needed to get started, and provide the software free of charge.

 First, start with the tiny RaspberryPi computer ($35).
-Download my preconfigured image to the SD card.
+Download my free, preconfigured image to your SD card.
 Then simply turn on main power, and the RPi will start up and load JMRI, scanning for your layout hardware connection.
 It will also start up a dedicated wireless network from the RPi.
-Within 60 seconds, you can connect your phone(s) or pad(s) to the RPi's Wifi and start running trains!
-The RPi needs no screen, keyboard or mouse, so it can stay nicely out of the way under the layout, or in your electronics box.
+Within 30 seconds, you can connect your phone(s) or pad(s) to the RPi's Wifi and start running trains!
+The RPi needs no screen, keyboard or mouse, so it can stay nicely out of the way under the layout, or in your electronics box [photo].